beginner-corp/slack/readme.md

 test({hyper:'card'}, console.log)
 ```

-Starting an RTM session works identically in both Node and the browser.
+Starting an RTM also session works identically in both Node and the browser.

 ```javascript
 import slack from 'slack'